 Currently, I am using Cloudways hosting, which means my blog is in the cloud.
 Check them out!
 The price is reasonable and it’s the best hosting by far to use.
 I’ve only had one downtime in the last few months and it was only for a few minutes.

 For the following web hosts, there should be an option to install WordPress automatically from your cpanel dashboard.
 This is the easiest and best way to install WordPress.

-- WPEngine – The #1 managed WordPress Hosting to use, costly but for high traffic blogs
+- WPEngine – The #1 managed WordPress Hosting to use, costly but for high traffic blogs.
+Check out this video:

 - Site Ground - Current special $3.95 per month cheapest plan

 - Godaddy Hosting - Hosting made for WordPress. $7.99 per month (on sale for $3.99)